ange918/stylecraft/replit.md

 **Recently Imported to Replit (September 2025)**: The site has been successfully imported and configured to run in the Replit environment with French localization and custom payment verification system.

+## Recent Changes (October 2025)

+### GitHub Import Setup (October 1, 2025)
+- ✅ Successfully imported and configured from GitHub to run in Replit environment
+- ✅ Static web server workflow configured on port 5000 using Python's http.server
+- ✅ All pages verified and working correctly (index, shop, cart, contact, etc.)
+- ✅ All assets and images loading properly from multiple directories
+- ✅ Production deployment configured with autoscale target for static hosting
+- ✅ French e-commerce site with Airtel Money and Orange Money payment integration

 ## Recent Changes (September 2025)

 ### French Localization